Stop at Nothing (1991 film): Plot

 Private detective and former Drug Enforcement agent Parrish (Lindsay Frost) is hired to be a bodyguard for a week to 8-year-old Kimberly Howard (Deborah Ann Gorman), who currently serves the key role in the custody battle of her parents James (Joseph Hacker) and Glenna (Annabella Price).
 James fears that Glenna will run off with Kimberly, considering that she is losing the battle, is refusing alimony and is advised by the judge to seek psychiatric help.
 James is awarded temporary custody, and hires Parrish for assistance during his work hours.
 Parrish does not feel comfortable around children, and Kimberly immediately shows her lack of interest in her.
 Glenna, meanwhile, is heartbroken over having lost the case, and tells her lawyer that she hates how James can abuse Kimberly on a daily basis now.
 Her lawyer feels sorry for the woman and puts her in contact with former reporter Nettie Forbes (Veronica Hamel), who has spent a year in prison for attempting to murder the man who had abused and killed her daughter.
 Since then, Nettie specializes in helping mothers to kidnap their children from their abusive husbands, and she offers Glenna a new identity following the kidnapping of Kimberly.

 Meanwhile, Parrish grows closer to Kimberly and even tells her about her love of her life: a former colleague who was shot and killed by a man who they were arresting.
-Their conversation is interrupted by a sudden visit from Nettie and Glenna, who have Parrish under gunshot and take Kimberly.
+Their conversation is interrupted by a sudden visit from Nettie and Glenna, who have Parrish held at gunpoint, and take Kimberly.
 While they head out to a safehouse and come up with a new name, Parrish is criticized by her colleagues for having failed her job.
-James insists on Parrish trying to find Kimberly, informing her that she is not safe with Glenna, who was institutionalized three years ago following a manic-depressive episode.
+James insists that Parrish try to find Kimberly, informing her that she is not safe with Glenna, who was institutionalized three years ago following a manic-depressive episode.
 Parrish's partner Sgt.
-Jake Morris (Robert Desiderio) – with whom Parrish has had a romantic past – arrests Nettie, but she does not talk throughout her holding.
-Instead of being convicted, Nettie is released, enabling the police to follow her every move.
-Nellie, however, gets rid of them via a drive-in, and surprises Glenna with a new birth certificate, of Carol Davidson.
+Jake Morris (Robert Desiderio) – with whom Parrish has had a romantic past – eventually arrests Nettie, but she refuses to talk while being held.
+Instead of being charged, Nettie is released, enabling the police to follow her every move.
+Nettie, however, loses them via a drive-in, and surprises Glenna with a new birth certificate, that of Carol Davidson.